JingwenHu-eng/Optimisation-of-Monocular-3D-Pose-Estimation-for-Gait-Analysis/README.md

 This repository accompanies the manuscript listed above.

 The work uses PoseFormerV2 for monocular (single-camera) 3D gait analysis and adds gait-informed fine-tuning, including a layer-freezing strategy and additional loss functions.
 The full project code is provided here, so users should download this repository directly.
-There is no need to download PoseFormerV2 separately.

 No participant-level clinical data are included in this repository.